Modern Views of Machine Learning for Precision Psychiatry

-While social media solves the scale issue with millions of samples available, one of the key challenges for social media data is the lack of clinically-valid labels \cite{chancellor2020methods}.
-Most work has relied on using self-disclosure of mental illness as the labels, which tend to be noisy and bring the additional problem of defining a healthy control.
-Despite the challenges, the validity of social media data to support mental health diagnosis and risk assessment has been repeatedly proven.
+While social media solves the scale issue with millions of samples available, most social media data lack clinically-valid labels \citep{chancellor2020methods}.
+Most work has relied on using self-disclosure of mental illness as the labels, which tend to be noisy and may bring the additional issue of defining a healthy control.
+Despite the challenges, the validity of social media data has been repeatedly proven to support mental health diagnosis and risk assessment.